patrodyne/hisrc-hyperjaxb/ejb/assembly/explore/Ex001-JustProduct/src/test/resources/org/patrodyne/jvnet/hyperjaxb/ex001/Explorer.md

 #### Initialize JAXB

-The *Explorer* application invokes its `initialLession()` method to create a Java `JAXBContext` instance.
+The *Explorer* application invokes its `initializeLesson()` method to create a Java `JAXBContext` instance.
 The `JAXBContext` object is used to create an `Unmarshaller` and `Marshaller` to convert XML data to/from Java objects.
 The `JAXBContext` object is created from the classes generated by the *HyperJAXB* plug-in which is based on your [Product.xsd][12] and [Product.xjb][13] files.
 You can use the `JAXBContext` object to display its internal representation of the XML Schema using either [Generate XML Schema From String](!generateXmlSchemaFromString) or [Generate XML Schema From Dom](!generateXmlSchemaFromDom).

 > Note: The second DOM based representation provides a way to create an unmarshaller/marshaller that can validate the XML data agasinst the schema.

 #### Initialize JPA

-Also in the `initialLession()` method, *Explorer* loads the `EntityManagerFactory` (EMF) properties, resolves the *Persistence Unit Name*, creates the EMF and creates an initial `EntityManager`.
+Also in the `initializeLesson()` method, *Explorer* loads the `EntityManagerFactory` (EMF) properties, resolves the *Persistence Unit Name*, creates the EMF and creates an initial `EntityManager`.

 > Note: When the *Explorer* initializes the EMF, several JPA activities are triggered.
 Take a moment to browse the *error* console (right side, bottom panel, scroll to the top) to review logged events.
 You will see events related to Hibernate, HikariCP, JPA, EhCache  and SQL.
 This application uses [SLF4J][2] as its logging framework and logging is configured using [simplelogger.properties][16].

 #### Collect All Context Properties

-Also in the `initialLession()` method, *Explorer* collects the external configuration properties from your files plus the internal *default* properties from the component services.
+Also in the `initializeLesson()` method, *Explorer* collects the external configuration properties from your files plus the internal *default* properties from the component services.
 You can review all these properties using [Display EntityManagerFactory Properties](!displayEntityManagerFactoryProperties).

 > Hint: Carefully review all of the EMF properties.
 The *external* properties are set in this project's configuration files.
 The *internal* properties extend the list by including all the possible properties that can be configured together with the current values determined by the related service.
 Generally, the internal default values are optimal.
 But you should know what the default values are!